 Storm, Benjamin S.

-In this ph.d. project I study the effects of air emboli on the complement, coagulation and inflammation cascades in vitro in a human whole blood model, as well as the hemodynamic and inflammatory effects of venous air emboli in vivo in a porcine model.
+This study elucidates the effects of air emboli on the complement, coagulation, and inflammation cascades using an in vitro human whole blood model and the hemodynamic and inflammatory effects of venous air emboli in an in vivo porcine model.

-In vitro, we have elucidated the effect of air emboli on the human complement and coagulation systems by incubation of blood or plasma with air bubbles and a combination of selected complement and coagulation system inhibitors, and subsequently analyzed for a wide range activated complement factors, coagulation factors, and cytokines.
+In vitro, we have examined the effect of air bubbles on the human complement and coagulation systems by incubation of blood or plasma with air bubbles and a combination of selected complement and coagulation system inhibitors and subsequently analyzed for a wide range of activated complement factors, coagulation factors, and cytokines.
 We have shown that ambient air present in test tubes activates complement and coagulation and that eliminating air from test tubes reduces “background activation” of the cascades.